YoushanLiu/ANCC/README.md

     cutdata2.py      -> cut daily data into predefined-segment data with the folder structure, such as /root/period/station_name/day/ cutdata2_p.py    -> a parallel processing of cutdata2.py

-3. cross-correlation and frequency-time analysis (AND)
+3. cross-correlation and frequency-time analysis (Ambient Noise Denoise)

     It utilizes the AFTAN.